 Amicus Briefs Home

-INTA depends upon individuals around the world to alert us of trademark cases in which an amicus brief from the Association could be of value to the court in that jurisdiction.
+INTA depends upon individuals around the world to alert INTA of cases involving Trademark, Unfair Competition and IP-Related Laws in which INTA’s intervention may be appropriate.
+If you are aware of a case in which input from INTA could be of value to the court, please let us know!
 You do not need to work for an INTA Member to submit a case for consideration.

-To alert us of such a case or request that INTA file a brief, you should review our policies and procedures below:
+To alert the Committee of such a case or request that INTA file a brief or other submission, please follow the policy and procedure outlined below.

 A. Policy Statement

 1. Amicus curiae

 and other interventions are generally appropriate only in litigated matters: Generally, amicus curiae

 or other “friend of the court” submissions are appropriate in litigated matters, where a court, tribunal or trademark office will be making a decision about the law.
 These actions may include court actions, opposition proceedings and cancellation proceedings, among others.
 The amicus curiae

 process is not appropriate for legislative matters, such as arguments about the passage of new statutes, rules or regulations.
 Matters that are more appropriately considered legislative in nature should be brought to the attention of the Staff Liaison for reference to the relevant INTA committee (such as a substantive law committee or a committee that considers and proposes legislative revisions in the relevant jurisdiction).